 How will Oath impact Smart Compliance?

-Once we stop AOL enforcement, the Certification program will have 3 distinct mailbox provider partners with their own data feeds: Microsoft, Oath (Yahoo + AOL), and Global.
+With the consolidation of AOL and Yahoo! infrastructures, the Certification program will have 3 distinct mailbox provider partners with their own data feeds: Microsoft, Oath (Yahoo + AOL), and Global.

 However, Smart Compliance will remain the same: if a certified client is suspended at 1 major provider they will continue to receive benefits at the 2 others.
 This is called a partial suspension.
 If a client is suspended at 2 major providers they will be suspended from Certification, which is referred to as a full suspension.